-On my very first ride, I can still remember the feel of the handlebars, the weight of the chassis, the firm 11″ off-road tires, the moment I felt the thrust of acceleration after pulling the throttle, it made me feel like I was riding the Monster Truck of Electric Scooters.
-Ten minutes later, I was plowing through an empty field, traversing the bumpy uneven gravel, it finally hit me, the Ultra 2 is the real deal.
+On my very first ride, I can still remember the feel of the handlebars, the weight of the chassis, the firm 11″ off-road tires, and the moment I felt the thrust of acceleration after pulling the throttle; it made me feel like I was riding the Monster Truck of Electric Scooters.
+Ten minutes later, I was plowing through an empty field, traversing the bumpy, uneven gravel; it finally hit me; the Ultra 2 was the real deal.

 The Ultra 2 is one of the strongest and fastest scooters on the market and provides more than enough power than most riders would want to ride comfortably.
 While the Ultra 2 is not the fastest electric scooter (Weped FF, Thunder 2, and Rions are for the extreme speed demons), the Ultra 2 wasn’t designed to be.

 The package that the Ultra 2 offers is a strong, reliable, an all around 72V scooter to enjoy at low and high speeds, on or off road, ride all day on any terrain type of scooter.

 For similar electric scooter options, check out the Best 50MPH Electric Scooters, and Best 72V Electric Scooters.

 My First Impressions on the 2021 Dualtron Ultra 2

 There are so many words I can use to describe the Ultra 2.
 It’s big, bold, loud, heavy, strong, powerful, and fast; it’s an absolute beast!
 This isn’t your run-of-the-mill Lime rental electric scooter, and it isn’t pretending to be… this is the Dualtron Ultra 2, one of the most robust electric scooters on the market!
 The Ultra 2 is many things, my car, bus, subway, stress reliever, hot rod, rocket-ship, all above!
 A “quick grocery store trip” can take 3 hours.